nautes-labs/website/src/en/guide/user-guide/environment.md

 ## Delete Environment (API)

-> Before deleting an environment, please delete all entities and resources associated with the environment, such as deployment runtimes, otherwise the deletion cannot be performed.
+> Before deleting an environment, please delete all entities and resources related to the environment, such as deployment runtimes, otherwise the deletion cannot be performed.

-### Compose Environment Deletion Request
+### Compose Delete Environment Request

 Compose an API request example by API definition `Environment_DeleteEnvironment` and add the access token as a request header.